• Skip to primary navigation

 Tips for making muffins

-• Don't over mix the batter.
-Use a spoon or a spatula to combine your wet ingredients into your dry ingredients.
+• Don't overmix the batter.
+Use a spoon or a spatula to combine your wet ingredients with your dry ingredients.
 Stop mixing as soon as your ingredients are combined.
 A few flour steaks are okay.
 You are going to be mixing a bit more when you fold in the berries.

 • Fold in the berries with a gentle folding motion.
 You don't want any squished berries here!